 - (h) adsorbents, e.g., kaolin; and

 Liquid dosage forms for oral administration include pharmaceutically acceptable emulsions, solutions, suspensions, syrups, or tinctures.
 In addition to the compositions of the present invention, liquid dosage forms may contain inert diluents routinely employed in the art, such as water or other solvents, solubilizers, and emulsifiers, for example, ethanol, isopropanol, ethyl carbonate, ethyl acetate, propylene glycol, 1,3-butanediol, dimethylformamide, and oils, particularly cottonseed oil, peanut oil, corn germ oil, olive oil, castor oil, and sesame oil, or mixtures of these substances.
-In addition to these inert diluents, the compositions may also contain additives such as wetting agents, emulsifiers and suspending agents, sweeteners, flavor correctors, and fragrances.
+In addition to these inert diluents, the compositions may contain additives such as wetting agents, emulsifiers and suspending agents, sweeteners, flavor correctors, and fragrances.

 In addition to the compositions of the present invention, suspensions may comprise suspending agents, such as, for example, ethoxylated isooctadecanol, polyoxyethylene sorbitol, and dehydrated sorbitol esters, microcrystalline cellulose, methanolic aluminum, and agar, or mixtures of these substances.
 Compositions for parenteral injection may comprise physiologically acceptable sterile aqueous or anhydrous solutions, dispersions, suspensions or emulsions, and sterile powders for redissolution into sterile injectable solutions or dispersions.
 Suitable aqueous and non-aqueous carriers, diluents, solvents, or excipients include water, ethanol, polyols, and suitable mixtures thereof.

 From the point of view of ease of administration, the compositions of the present invention are preferably made into tablets or capsules.
-In order to prepare tablets or capsules of the powders of the compositions of the present invention, the powders of the compositions of the present invention may be mixed with a formulation carrier, which is a commonly used tablet-making component such as corn starch, sucrose, sorbitol, fatty acids, magnesium stearate, and other pharmaceutical diluents.
+To prepare tablets or capsules of the powders of the compositions of the present invention, the powders of the compositions of the present invention may be mixed with a formulation carrier, which is a commonly used tablet-making component such as corn starch, sucrose, sorbitol, fatty acids, magnesium stearate, and other pharmaceutical diluents.

 The present invention also provides a functional food product comprising the above-mentioned compositions for treating Alzheimer’s disease and edible excipients.